taniman/profit-trailer/README.md

 <br />
 To be able to run the application you need Java 8 <br />
 Open a terminal or command prompt and type <br />
-java -jar GunbotProxyCommunity-0.9.0.jar <br />
+java -jar GunbotProxyCommunity-x.x.x.jar <br />
 <br />
 If you did everything correctly the application will start without giving you any error messages.<br />
 Open a web browser and go to <br />